Why Check Engine light comes on?

 Besides, the problem may still be covered by the emission warranty (typically 8 years or 80,000 miles) and repaired free of charge by your dealer.
 Also, the readiness code will be erased, which may prevent your car from completing an emissions test

 (I/M).
 The readiness code is an indication that certain emission control components of your car have been self-tested.
-In addition, the radio, if code-protected, may be locked after disconnecting the battery.

 Q: How long does it take for check engine light to reset?